'King Kohli back on throne': Anand Mahindra, Harsh Goenka hail Virat Kohli's T20 innings against Pakistan

 Kohli's 82 off 53 deliveries with Hardik Pandya's crucial 40 runs in 37 balls took India to the finish line in the high-octane battle.
 Kohli's fiery innings brought early Diwali for cricket fans across the country and the world.

 Kohli's fans hailed his composure and called him 'King Kohli'.
-"Kohli played an inning of his lifetime," a cricket fan said while speaking to India Today.
+"Kohli played an innings of his lifetime," a cricket fan said while speaking to India Today.
 The other fan said this was the most remarkable comeback by a player in cricket history.

 Here's how fans reacted to Virat Kohli's inning at MCG